loafey/master-thesis/Proposal/Proposal/3. Approach.typ

 - Self-evident: Every intermediate compilation step should be typed

-- Correctness: Every intermediate compilation step should be correct with regards to linear logic #todo[is this phrase "with regards to" correct?]
+- Correctness: Every intermediate compilation step should be type checked.

 As SLFL is a system-level language, it is very important that no memory is leaked during the running time of the program.
 We will measure this using Valgrind @valgrind.